Majors for Minors

 Majors for Minors is an exciting way for educators to bring live music to their classrooms and school through an up close and personal interaction with our professional musicians.
 These hour-long programs can be linked to support any grade music curriculum and align with many of the Florida Department of Education Music Standards.
 The scope of the program can be customized to each school and may include a single musician to a small chamber orchestra.

-The String Quartet program introduces students to the string family, the various musical periods and characteristics of each period (Baroque, Classical, etc.) and introduces concepts such as syncopation, tempo and dissonance.
-The program is called “Dance Music Through the Centuries” and includes works by Bach, Mozart, Beethoven, Joplin, Gershwin and others.
+Interactions with String, Brass, and Woodwind solos and ensembles familiarize students with different families of instruments, the various musical style periods (Baroque, Classical, etc.) and characteristics of each period, as well as introduce an array of musical concepts such as syncopation, tempo and dissonance.
+Various programs such as “Dance Music Through the Centuries” and include works by Bach, Mozart, Beethoven, Joplin, and Gershwin among others.

-A pre-test and educational materials will be sent to each school prior to the ensemble’s visit.
-The visit will consist of a 20-minute introduction to the instruments with a question & answer segment.
-This will be followed by the 45-minute ensemble program for the entire group of fifth grade students.
-A post-test and evaluation survey will be sent to each participating school following the program.
+Information about the program and educational materials will be sent to each school prior to the ensemble’s visit.
+The visit consists of a 15-minute introduction to the instruments with a question & answer segment.
+This will be followed by the 45-minute ensemble program for the entire group of students.
+A post-performance reflection and assessment survey will be sent to each participating school following the program.

 Our 2018 Majors for Minors series features the Astralis Ensemble.

 If you are interested in having this group perform at your school, please contact 239-418-0996.

 YOUNG PEOPLE’S CONCERTS